When did you start writing?

 During these quieter moments we found we loved Roald Dahl's stories and discovered a firm favourite in the books of Diana Wynne Jones - I would recommend them to everyone.

-Roughly fifteen years ago my pupils started muttering about certain Harry Potter books they were reading.
+Roughly twenty years ago my pupils started muttering about certain Harry Potter books they were reading.
 I thought I'd better see what all the fuss was about - I was hooked.

 Finally, I have just finished 'Between Shades Of Grey' by Ruta Sepetys.
 Set during the time of Stalin's annexation of Lithuania, Latvia and Estonia, it has to be one of the best books I've read in a long time.
 I thoroughly recommend it for older children.